WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 </repositories>
 ```

-*	Add the dependencie to your pom.xml
+*	Add the dependency to your pom.xml

 ```xml
 <dependency>